lun0522/lighter/README.md

 textures for rendering a skybox, and later we might want to use the same textures to compute reflections when rendering other objects.
-To avoid loading textures again in order to save disk I/O, one option is to have a shared pointer to refer to the textures, and pass the pointer around.
+To avoid loading textures again in order to save disk I/O, one option is to have a shared pointer to reference to the textures, and pass the pointer around.
 We think this is not very convenient, and we may not know which textures we have already loaded, especially when some textures are loaded by the model loader and we never type in the file path by ourselves.